Twan-Reijinga/CSEP-net-note/Documents/Meetings/agenda-week-7.md

 - Next chair (Petar): Prepares agenda for the next meetings (Mon 13 Jan, Wed 15 Jan).
 And reserves a room in the library.

-- Everyone: Epics should not be milestones, delete the crurrent milestones and make them labels instead.
+- Everyone: Epics should not be milestones, delete the current milestones and make them labels instead.
 Assign the labels to corresponding issues.

 - Everyone: Add milestone for week 7 and assign it to issues that will be completed this week.